National Register Research

 National Register of Historic Places Nominations

-The Texas Historical Commission, which serves the role of the State Historic Preservation Office, is working with the NPS in identifying and nominating eligible trail-related properties.
+Each of the State Historic Preservation Offices for states located along the Santa Fe Trail (Colorado, Kansas, Missouri, New Mexico, and Oklahoma), along with the National Park Service, are now actively involved in identifying and nominating eligible trail-related properties.
 See the listing below for the properties that have already been entered onto the National Register.

 Visit the National Register of Historic Places website at http://nrhp.focus.nps.gov/ for more information.
-Or contact the National Trails Intermountain Region staff using the Contact Us link in the left-hand navigation.
+Or contact the National Trails Intermountain Region staff using the Contact Us link in the left-hand navigation bar.

-National Register of Historic Places (NRHP)/National Historic Landmarks (NHL)
+National Register of Historic Places (NRHP)/National Historic Landmark (NHL)

 Properties are on the National Register of Historic Places ONLY unless otherwise indicated.